 The proposals to review and update guidance and regulations pertaining to external fire spread is welcomed.

-However we are concerned that the guidance concentrates on the methods to achieve adequate fire resistance in buildings higher than 18m with potential proposals to cover 'relevant' buildings over 11m.
+The Council raises concerns with the Department that the guidance concentrates on the methods to achieve adequate fire resistance in buildings higher than 18m with potential proposals to cover 'relevant' buildings over 11m.

-The Department through this consultation should reaffirm the requirement for adequate resistance to fire spread to be achieved in all buildings of any height or use.

-The lack of good guidance in this area will lead to confusion and inconsistency across NI where the industry will struggle to understand how to comply.
+The Department through this consultation reaffirms the requirement for adequate resistance to fire spread to be achieved in all buildings of any height or use however the Council is concerned that the lack of guidance in this area will lead to confusion and inconsistency across NI with a lack of understanding of how to comply.